EliasAL2/EliasAL2.github.io/_pages/about.md

 ======
 Image Segmentation is important for **object recognition** and **detection**.
 Segmenting an image into meaningful regions helps in identifying and locating objects within the image.
-It is already indispensable in many fields, to which we will come in a bit.
+It is already indispensable in many fields, such as

-Segmenting an image into semantically meaningful regions also **improves the understanding of its content**.
-By dividing the image into parts corresponding to different objects or regions, it becomes easier to interpret and analyze the visual information present in the image.
+- image compression
+- hospitals
+- autonomous cars

-Another significant application area is **image compression**.
-Segmentation can be used to identify regions of interest within an image, allowing for more efficient compression and transmission of visual data.
+Segmentation can be used to identify regions of interest within an image, allowing for more **efficient compression** and **transmission** of visual data.
 By focusing on the most relevant parts of the image, unnecessary information can be discarded or compressed, leading to reduced storage and bandwidth requirements.

-A more specific area, where image segmentation is used nowadays is hospitals.
-It is in many places common practice for medical personnel to use image segmentation to find tumors and diseases, which you wouldn't be able to detect otherwise.
+It is also common practice in many places for medical personnel to use image segmentation to find tumors and diseases, which you wouldn't be able to detect otherwise.

-In addition to that, autonomous vehicles wouldn't be able to get on the market without image segmentation.
+Autonomous vehicles wouldn't be able to get on the market without image segmentation.
 Lacking it, they wouldn't be able to detect pedestrians and obstacles or even be able to hold their lane.

 These are only a few fields, where image segmentation is already in use and there are many more.